codea-au/header_and_footer_scripts/README.txt

 INTRODUCTION
 ------------

-HFS (Header Footer Scripts) module for Drupal 8.x.
+Header Footer Scripts module for Drupal 8.x.
 This module allows you to add style and scripts in different region of the page from the front-end.
 You don't need to open any file for this purpose.